ComposableFi/composable/docs/docs/ecosystem/build-on-composable-ecosystem-development.md

 ## Composable Research

-Composable Labs is always working towards advancing innovative ideas, identifying market trends, and discovering untapped potential.
+An aspect of Composable Labs is Composable Research, a research arm dedicated to working towards advancing innovative ideas, identifying market trends, and discovering untapped potential.
 This is not only the case for in-house projects – Composable Labs works closely with incubated project teams to identify problems, shortcomings, and opportunities for new functionality or increased efficiency.

-Composable Labs have recently researched and developed Instrumental Finance’s pallet on Picasso.
-This benefits mainnet and EVM ecosystem users looking to farm yield on Picasso and DotSama.
-As Picasso-based pallets start offering liquidity rush events (LREs) and other strategies, Ethereum and other EVM communities can participate in these fresh APY opportunities without the hassle of installing a Polkadot.js wallet.

 Composable Labs works in tandem with our in-house lead cryptography researcher, [@Cryptoni0x](https://twitter.com/Cryptoni0x), who plays a crucial role in researching cryptographic primitives and the